MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-util-and-repairservice.md

 ---
 title: bitsadmin util and repairservice
-description: "Windows Commands topic for **bitsadmin util and repairservice** - Command used to fix known issues with various versions of BITS service." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bitsadmin util and repairservice** - Command used to fix known issues with various versions of BITS service. ms.custom: na ms.prod: windows-server ms.reviewer: na